-- 1. An earned grade point average of 3.0 in an accredited master's degree program.
+- 1. A completed graduate application form. - 2.
+A current résumé or CV of educational, professional, and work experience. - 3.
+Earned undergraduate and graduate degrees from a regionally accredited institutions of higher education as verified by official transcript from each conferring institutions. - 4.
+An earned grade point average of 3.0 in an accredited master's degree program.
 If you have at least a 3.0 cumulative GPA from your graduate degree, then you meet the requirements for a Graduate Record Exam (GRE) exemption.
-If not, please submit an official Graduate Record Exam (GRE) score taken within the last five years with a combined score of 300 or greater. - 2.
-A valid professional educator certificate or a master's degree in education from a regionally accredited institution. - 3.
-Letter of recommendation. - 4.
-Personal interview with a representative of the School of Education.
+If not, please submit an official Graduate Record Exam (GRE) score taken within the last five years with a combined score of 300 or greater.

+- 5. A valid professional educator certificate or a master's degree in education from a regionally accredited institution. - 6.
+Letter of recommendation from a supervisor or professional in the field. - 7.
+A personal statement to include your personal and professional goals and expectations of Florida Southern College's Doctor of Education in Educational Leadership program in helping you reach your goals. - 8.
+Personal interview with the Coordinator of the Doctor of Education in Educational Leadership program.

-Tuition: \$500.00 per credit hou ır
+Tuition: \$500.00 per credit hour

 Technology Fee

-Up to 4 credit hours\$25.00 per terr n
+Up to 4 credit hours \$25.00 per term

-5-8 credit hours\$50.00 per terr n
+5-8 credit hours \$50.00 per term

-9-12 credit hours\$100.00 per terr n
+9-12 credit hours \$100.00 per term